hamdyyemad/hamdyyemad/README.md

 <h2 align="left">Hi 👋!
-My name is Hamdy Emad and I'm a frontend developer from Egypt 🇪🇬</h2>
+My name is Hamdy Emad and I'm a full stack web developer from Egypt 🇪🇬</h2>

 ###